ivytech-centralindiana-libraries/FBC-internal-procedures/3-assistants/3.2-other-duties/duties.md

 3. Open the Silhouette software (located on all computers in the Office Manager’s office)
 4. Once Silhouette software is open, click Design (one of the fourths of the circle)
 5. Letters:
-  - Select the Text icon
+  - Select the `Text` icon
   - Type your words/letters
-  - To change the font/size, you must highlight the text and then make adjustments by using the Text Style section on the right
+  - To change the font/size, you must highlight the text and then make adjustments by using the `Text Style` section on the right
   - It may be best to reorganize the letters in order to maximize space.
-You can right click on the text and select Ungroup.
+You can right click on the text and select `Ungroup`.
 This will allow you to position each individual letter.
 6. To create Bubbles for letters/words:
-  - Right click on the original text and select Offset
+  - Right click on the original text and select `Offset`
   - Delete the original text
 ![Screenshot of offset/ungroup Silhouette](http://s3.amazonaws.com/libapps/accounts/62228/images/1.png)
 7. Shapes: